WKDZ-FM: Sports programming

 In addition to its usual music programming, WKDZ-FM is an affiliate of the Tennessee Titans Radio Network, which broadcasts live games involving the NFL's Tennessee Titans based in Nashville.
-WKDZ-FM also serves as one of three affiliates of the University of Kentucky Wildcats radio network in the Clarksville-Hopkinsville market (the other two are WHOP-AM and WHOP-FM).
-WKDZ-FM also broadcasts Trigg County High School football games on Friday nights from mid-August through November.
+WKDZ-FM also serves as one of three affiliates of the University of Kentucky Wildcats radio network in the Clarksville-Hopkinsville market (the other two are WHOP-AM and WHOP-FM), broadcasting games of their football and men's and women's basketball programs.
+WKDZ-FM also broadcasts Trigg County High School football games on Friday nights from mid-August through November and Trigg County High School basketball games (boys and girls) from November to March.

 On August 1, 2017, the station launched YourSportsEdge.com, a sports website dedicated to covering sports at Trigg County High School, Caldwell County High School, Lyon County High School, Hopkinsville High School, Christian County High School, Heritage Christian Academy, University Heights Academy, Fort Campbell High School, and Todd County Central High School.
 In addition, the site covers college sports and the Hoptown Hoppers Ohio Valley League baseball team.